Kitahanachi Otsuka Kofun: History

 The Kitahanachi Otsuka Kofun is estimated to have been built around the beginning of the late Kofun period.
 In the ancient Katsuragi region, the genealogy of the tombs starting with the Muro Miyayama Kofun (Gose) shows the aspect of moving from Katsuragi to the ancient Shiki area.
 It's noted that the Kitahanachi Otsuka Kofun is listed as a successor tomb of the Yashikiyama Kofun (c.
 5th century).
 Events since the tomb's completion include the Yamato Shinjo Domain (大和新庄藩), as in 1680 Daimyo Kazuta Kuwayama (桑山 一尹) moved his clan to the mound.
 The Kofun was also greatly modified later in 1864 during the Bakumatsu when the mausoleum was repaired.

 Three surveys have been conducted of the tomb in the modern era.
 The first two occurred in 1975, and between 1979 and 1981 which focused on the outer embankment.
 In 2006, a third and most recent preliminary survey was conducted due to maintenance work on the kofun.

+Owner

+While the actual person buried in the kofun is unclear, the site is designated by the Imperial Household Agency as the tomb of Princess Iitoyo.
+Her place of burial "in the misasagi on the Hill of Haniguchi in Katsuraki" is only mentioned in the Nihon Shoki.
+Its also later described as the "Haniguchi Tomb" by the Engishiki.
+Princess Iitoyo's place of death has traditionally been in Katsuragi as she was discovered residing at the Tsunosashi Shrine in the events after Emperor Seinei's death.